With the She Makes Change campaign, IRC participates in CPC Run The Hague 2020 to raise funds for women's empowerment workshops in India.

-This campaign will raise awareness of the importance of women in decision making processes around WASH and raise funds for a project which enables that.
-With €2,500 we will facilitate three one-day workshops for 48 women from four different Gram Panchayats in the district of Ganjam, Odisha.
-This series of workshops provides foundational knowledge and skills training.
-If the fundraising target is exceeded, extra half-day workshops can be run to build on and strengthen these skills.
+This campaign raised awareness of the importance of women in decision making processes around WASH and raise funds for a project which enables that.
+With €2,500 IRC facilitated three one-day workshops for 48 women from four different Gram Panchayats in the district of Ganjam, Odisha.
+This series of workshops provided foundational knowledge and skills training.

 Budget (in Euros)

 Learning rights and roles as citizens as in the constitution and other legislation

 (1 day) – 48 women

 Learning the responsibilities of duty bearers, institutional architecture, and platforms to participate, ask questions and make decisions